gromo/jquery.scrollbar/README.md

 <h4><a href="https://github.com/gromo/jquery.scrollbar/archive/gh-pages.zip">Download</a></h4>

 <sup>1</sup> There is known issue that native browser scrollbar cannot be hidden in Firefox on Apple devices, so this plugin is not initialized and you will see native scrollbars.
+<sup>2</sup> Experimental support in master branch, styles for scrollbars are not updated